 Conservation

-In addition to the natural threats to kelp populations, such as herbivores and currents, human-caused effects are also detrimental.
+In addition to the natural threats to its populations, such as herbivores and currents, human-caused effects are also detrimental.
 Fishing practices, pollution, and destruction caused by boats getting tangled in forests are other reasons why kelp forests become depleted.

 Facts about Kelp